 Chanialidis, C. , Evers, L. , Neocleous, T. and Nobile, A. (2018) Efficient Bayesian inference for COM-Poisson regression models.
 Statistics and Computing, 28(3), pp. 595-608. (doi: 10.1007/s11222-017-9750-x)

 Biosa, G., Giurghita, D., Alladio, E., Vincenti, M. and Neocleous, T. (2020) Evaluation of forensic data using logistic regression-based classification methods and an R Shiny implementation.
 Frontiers in Chemistry, 8, 738. (doi: 10.3389/fchem.2020.00738) (PMID:33195014) (PMCID:PMC7609892)

 I welcome enquiries from students interested in PhD or MSc by Research projects in the following areas:

 Quantile regression applications in health and social science

 Taweesak Changgam (Ph.D 2020-), jointly supervised with C. Anderson.
 Models for child growth.

 Jorge Sanchez (Ph.D.
 2020-), jointly supervised with N. Dean.
-Models for forensic spectroscopy data.
+Classification using finite mixtures of contaminated normal distributions.

 Catherine Holland (Ph.D.
-2020-), jointly supervised with G. Napier.
+2020-), jointly supervised with G. Napier and O. Stoner.
 Bayesian models for compositional data.